-Marrying early has its advantages, especially for women, argues Los Angeles-based doctor Mark McDonald.
+Marrying early has many advantages, especially for women, argues Los Angeles-based psychiatrist Mark McDonald.

 One of the biggest issues is the biological clock.
 Women who delay marriage often find themselves in a rush to find a suitable men, leading to hurried decisions that result in less-than-ideal marriages.